kdurril/buckscountyscraper/mapping.md

-## Mapping
+## Document Mapping

 **overview**
+My goal is generally to have a serachable document on which I can also aggregate labeled fields.
+I keep a copy of the original document as I recieved it for reproducibility.
+Searching often means augmenting the document such as having a mapping for normalization or a text representation without markup.

+**observations**
 Mapping a complex documents is work.
 Even having a visually styled document to work from is only so helpful.

-My goal is generally to have a serachable document on which I can also aggregate labeled fields.
-I keep a copy of the original document as I recieved it for reproducibility.
-Searching generally means having a text representation of the document.
+Additionally, if the data is similar to existing data, but from a different source, it should be mapped to a common standard for that domain.
+Preping the document for strorage has additional considerations.
 However, a variety of data is repeated for readability in documents I've worked with.
 Choices about what to include in a key-value redering.

+### Bucks County
+Bucks County data begins as HTML.
+It is designed with tables, so HTML tools like python's BeautifulSoup and lxml are wonderful resources.
+Even with these resources, the data in the documents was not so consistent that extracting it is was a one command process.
+I used Beatiful soup to review the tables of the document and the contents of each table.
+I made a basic outline to help me keep track of the documents.
+I maked the tables that I would parse with an "o" and then labeled the content.
+From there, I created a class to extract the text.
+The object included methods to step through various stages of extracting data so that the HTML document could become a representative JSON document.
+I decomposed the document into summary, client, and compliance data.
+I didn't work toward including comments.
+From there, I used row and cell tags ('tr','td') to gather the compliance data that is table like.
+I created a namedtuple.
+I used a similar process to gather summary and client information.

+### basic outline
 0 x includes all
 1 o header
 2 o summary